objekt0/dice-game-/README.md

 # dice-game-
-i make a simple dice game using cpp and this is the first game i uploude it in the internet! i will leve the link of the game in readme file..hope you try it
+i make a simple dice game using cpp and this is the first game i uploude it in the internet! i will leve the link of the game in readme file..hope you try it! the link of the game: httpskorssn12.itch.ioa-simple-dice-game